Search by Keyword

 George Martin recalls being impressed as well, but with one particular concern.
 "I was sitting in my usual place on a high stool in studio two when John and Paul first ran through the song on their acoustic guitars, George joining in on the choruses.
 I thought it was great but was intrigued by the final chord, an odd sort of major sixth, with George doing the sixth and John and Paul the third and fifths, like a Glenn Miller arrangement.
 They were saying 'It's a great chord!
 Nobody's ever heard it before!'
 Of course I knew that wasn't quite true."

-Regarding George Martin's suggestions, McCartney continues, "He would often give us parameters, like, 'You mustn't double a 3rd,' or, 'It's corny to end with a 6th, and a 7th is even cornier.'
+Regarding George Martin's suggestions, McCartney continues, "He would often give us parameters, like, 'You mustn't double a third,' or, 'It's corny to end with a sixth, and a seventh is even cornier.'
 We'd say, 'We like it, man, it's bluesy.'
 It was good that we could override a lot of his so-called professional decisions with our innocence.
 If anyone now asks, 'What is the sign of a great songwriter?'
 I say, 'If the songs sound good.'
 So we never listened to any rules."

 Young Geoff Emerick, a teenager at the time, was privileged to be secured as second engineer for this session.
 He describes his first impression of "She Loves You" as "a fantastic song, with a powerhouse beat and a relentless hook.
 Norman (Smith) and I immediately agreed that it was destined to be a hit, for sure.
 But there was also a level of intensity in the performance that I had not heard before."